Holisto, a Technology-Based Online Travel Booking Platform, to Become Publicly Traded Via Business Combination with Moringa Acquisition Corp

 About Moringa Acquisition Corp

-Moringa Acquisition Corp ( MACA), is a publicly-listed special purpose acquisition company.
+Moringa Acquisition Corp (Nasdaq: MACA), is a publicly-listed special purpose acquisition company.

 Moringa is registered as a Cayman Islands exempted company incorporated as a blank check company for the purpose of entering into a merger, share exchange, asset acquisition, share purchase, recapitalization, reorganization, or similar business combination with one or more businesses or entities.